-Preparing the forgiveness application is far more complicated than preparing the application for receiving the PPP loan.
+Preparing the forgiveness application is far more complicated than preparing the application for requesting the PPP loan.
 The forgiveness formula requires multiple calculations and substantial payroll data.
 In addition, integrating the Economic Injury Disaster Loans (EIDL) advance must be part of the PPP Forgiveness application.

 Begin by learning what your bank requires from your business.
 Many banks have set different protocols for the forgiveness application process.
 For example, some banks have automated the forgiveness application and others are accepting completed SBA forms.
 Some banks will accept the payroll service reports and others will not.

 Obtain payroll reports if needed.
 A major component to the forgiveness application is a summary of payroll information.
 Many spreadsheets have been developed to put the payroll data into the proper format needed for the application process.
 Certain payroll services, such as ADP and QuickBooks have created reports that are extremely helpful.